Near Lytle Creek in San Bernardino County, California — The American West (Pacific Coastal)

 Erected 2013 by Billy Holcomb Chapter No. 1069, E Clampus Vitus, United States Forest Service.
 (Marker Number 147.)

-Marker series.
-This marker is included in the E Clampus Vitus, and the Mormon Battalion marker series.
+Topics and series.
+This historical marker is listed in this topic list: Settlements & Settlers.
+In addition, it is included in the E Clampus Vitus, and the Mormon Battalion series lists.

 Location.
 34° 14.034′ N, 117° 28.771′ W. Marker is near Lytle Creek, California, in San Bernardino County.
 Marker is on Lytle Creek Road, on the right when traveling west.
+Marker is located in front of the Lytle Creek Ranger Station.
 Touch for map.
-Marker is located in front of the Lytle Creek Ranger Station.
 Marker is in this post office area: Lytle Creek CA 92358, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Blue Cut (approx. 2˝ miles away); Pioneer Women (approx. 4.3 miles away); Sycamore Grove (approx. 4˝ miles away); Mormon Pioneer Trail (approx. 4.8 miles away); Stoddard-Waite Monument (approx. 4.9 miles away); Santa Fe and Salt Lake Trail (approx. 5.1 miles away); Garces-Smith Monument (approx. 7.3 miles away); Mormon Trail Monument (approx. 8.6 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Blue Cut (approx. 2˝ miles away); Pioneer Women (approx. 4.3 miles away); Sycamore Grove (approx. 4˝ miles away); Mormon Pioneer Trail (approx. 4.8 Stoddard-Waite Monument (approx. 4.9 miles away); Santa Fe and Salt Lake Trail (approx. 5.1 miles away); Garces-Smith Monument (approx. 7.3 miles away); Frost Brothers General Store (approx. 7.7 miles away).

 Also see . . .
-Find a Grave Memorial - Andrew Lytle (Submitted on April 2, 2014, by Michael Kindig of Long Beach, California.)
+Find a Grave Memorial - Andrew Lytle.
+Burial site at Pioneer Memorial Cemetery.
+(Submitted on April 2, 2014, by Michael Kindig of Long Beach, California.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on March 25, 2014, by Michael Kindig of Long Beach, California.
-This page has been viewed 708 times since then.
+It was originally submitted on March 25, 2014, by Michael Kindig of Long Beach, California.
+This page has been viewed 826 times since then and 65 times this year.
 Last updated on November 3, 2014, by Michael Kindig of Long Beach, California.
 Photos: 1, 2, 3. submitted on March 25, 2014, by Michael Kindig of Long Beach, California.
 4. submitted on May 7, 2014, by Michael Kindig of Long Beach, California. • Syd Whittle was the editor who published this page.